dnelson86/arepo/documentation/source/parameterfile.md

 ``ADAPTIVE_HYDRO_SOFTENING``

-  If this treatment for gas softenings is based used, a discrete spectrum of possible softening lengths for gas cells is created at startup.
+  If this treatment for gas softenings is used, a discrete spectrum of possible softening lengths for gas cells is created at startup.
 It contains ``NSOFTTYPES_HYDRO`` entries, controlled by this 'minimum' parameter and the following 'spacing' parameter (as a